migzai/irc-api/README.md

-IRC-API is a state(ful)/(less), (a)synchronous IRC API written in Java.
-The API offers an (a)synchronous programming model, and has the ability to save the IRC connection state per user.
-SSL support has lately been added, and more features are to come soon.
+IRC-API is an IRC (Internet Relay Chat) API client library written in Java.
+The API offers a synchronous as well as an asynchronous programming model to the user, and has the ability to save the IRC connection state per session.

-The API has been tested on various IRC networks, i.e. EFnet, DALnet, Undernet, and offers a useful and detailed interface to the Server it connects to.
+The API has been tested on various IRC networks, including EFnet, DALnet, Undernet, and offers a useful and detailed client interface to the Server it connects to.

 This is an open source project, and feedback is welcome from end-users as well as from developers.